vulcainjs/vulcainjs.github.io/docs/articles/users.md

 Then open the project and remove the src/sample folder.

-## Add users management functionalities
+## Add users management feature

-For this, we will just add a dependency npm package with:
+To do this, we will just add an npm package with the following command:

 ```sh
 npm i vulcain-users --save
 ```

-This package contains all functionalities, we need then to declare it as services.
+This package contains all the required features, we need then to declare it as services.
 Go to startup.ts and :

 - Add import statement